What Is a Call Center?

 If your business operates outside the call center industry, you may have trouble answering this question of “What is a call center?”
 But it’s an important one to ask and even more critical to give careful consideration to the answer.

 While some businesses know they have a corporate call center, most others assume they don’t, but they might be wrong.
 You may have one (or more) corporate call centers hiding in your business and not even know it.

 Why is this important?
 Quite simply, you must identify what you have before you can manage it properly.

-By definition a call center is a centralized location where calls are answered or made.
-The larger the space and the more people involved in this role, the easier these call centers are to spot.
+By definition, a call center is a centralized location where calls are answered or made.
+The larger space and the more people involved in this role, the easier these call centers are to spot.
 However, many other forms of call center activity remain hidden from view.